Peter Golder - Dip. Couns , BSc (Hons), LGBTQ Counselling

 Thank you for taking a look at my profile.

-I am a member of the NCS and UKATA (UK Association for Transactional Analysis).
+I am an accredited member of the National Counselling Society.
+I am a member of UKATA (UK Association for Transactional Analysis) and I am on the UKATA committee for diversity and social responsibility.
 I have an enhanced DBS record check.

 Training, qualifications & experience

 Besides having my own private practice and business at Acorn Counselling Therapy, I am a counsellor with Mindout, a charity in Brighton.
 This has resulted in me working with many clients from the LGBTQ community.

 I worked for the Brighton and Hove branch of Samaritans for 5 years.
 I was a listening volunteer supporting people who were suicidal or in emotional distress on the phone, by email and by text.
 I was a leader who took great care to ensure the wellbeing of other volunteers was promoted.
 I worked as a Deputy Director for Recruitment and Selection of new volunteers, looking after a team of people who ensured the best possible applicants were recruited to support people who desperately needed Samaritans support.

 I am a Mental Health Ally at the Ministry of Justice, supporting the mental health needs of the people that I work with in courts in Sussex and Surrey.
 I provide a listening ear to people and signpost where necessary to organisations that can offer support.
 I have used my knowledge and experience to engage and present at a national level with employees of the Ministry of Justice about identity, mental health and the LGBTQ community.

 I am an accredited member of UKATA, the United Kingdom Association for Transactional Analysis.
 I am a member of UKATA's Diversity and Social Responsibility committee.

 Qualifications and Training;

 Advanced Counselling Skills - The Link Centre